 Israeli passport holders are not permitted to enter Brunei.

-Travellers from the US, European Union, Switzerland and Norway are granted a 90-day visa-free stay.
+Travellers from the US, UK, European Union, Switzerland and Norway are granted a 90-day visa-free stay.
 Travellers from New Zealand, Singapore, South Korea and Malaysia, among others, receive 30 days.
 Japanese and Canadians get 14 free days.
 Chinese can apply for a 14-day single-entry visa (B$20).
 Australians can apply for the following visas upon arrival: 72-hour transit (B$5), 30-day single entry (B$20) or multiple entry (B$30).

 - Greetings Shaking hands is uncommon and if it occurs is very brief and not firm.
 Women and children usually won't offer a hand.

 - Physical affection Hand-holding between people of two genders is fine; extreme public displays of affection, such as kissing, are not.
+Travellers should be aware that close proximity between the sexes and homosexuality are illegal and severely punished.

 - Clothing Despite the heat and humidity, adult men in Brunei don't tend to wear shorts in cities or towns, particularly not in restaurants.
 Likewise women should remember that Brunei is largely Muslim, and relatively discreet clothing that covers your shoulders and knees must be worn.